EOFY Offer: 90% off your plan for your first 3 months

 1. Capture transactions

-You can even connect your bank account to your accounting software so the data flows through automatically.
+• link your bank account to accounting software so transactions flow through automatically

 Recording invoices and bills at time of issue

-If you use accrual accounting, you'll want to record purchase invoices as soon as they come in and sales invoices as soon as they go out.
-Obviously those transactions won't be reflected in your bank account until they're paid, so in the meantime you can either enter them manually or sidestep that admin by using your accounting software for invoicing and bill processing.
+If you use accrual accounting, record purchase invoices as soon as they come in and sales invoices as soon as they go out.

 Getting info from paper receipts